 Even before calculators and computers were invented, people worked with number systems.
 But what about the earliest humans on Earth?
 They didn’t have language, let alone number systems to do basic math.
 So how did they keep track of things?

-The earliest humans likely turned to objects in nature surrounding them to help keep count.
+The earliest humans likely turned to objects in nature to help keep count.
 Rocks and sticks could easily be used to count and keep track of objects.
 When trade began, though, merchants needed a way to make basic calculations and count large numbers.

 This early device was known as the abacus or counting frame.
 If you have more than one abacus, they’re called abaci or abacuses.
 A person who uses an abacus is known as an abacist.